BrotatoBoi/PotatoLang/README.md

 # Notes:
-  You may notice I end comment with another '$' at the end but that is just to make it look nice.
+  You may notice I end comments with another '$' at the end but that is just to make it look nice.